Vegan Biscotti

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Crunchy and full of flavors, these vegan biscotti with almonds are perfect for dunking in coffee.
-They’re easy to make in 1-bowl with a few basic ingredients, and you can substitute almonds with any kind of nuts, chocolate chips or dried fruit.
+Crunchy and full of flavors, these vegan biscotti are easy to make in one bowl with a few basic ingredients.
+You can substitute almonds with any nuts or chocolate chips.
+No fancy ingredients are required, and yes, they’re dunkable!

 Join my newsletter for free weekly recipes!